awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.create.md

 ## RDS API<a name="aurora-serverless.create.api"></a>

-To create a new Aurora Serverless DB cluster with the RDS API, run the [CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) action and specify `serverless` for the `EngineMode` parameter\.
+To create a new Aurora Serverless DB cluster with the RDS API, run the [CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) operation and specify `serverless` for the `EngineMode` parameter\.

 You can optionally specify the `ScalingConfiguration` parameter to configure the minimum capacity, maximum capacity, and automatic pause when there are no connections\.
 Valid capacity values include the following:
 + Aurora MySQL: `1`, `2`, `4`, `8`, `16`, `32`, `64`, `128`, and `256`\.